rust-lang/blog.rust-lang.org/_posts/2017-09-05-Rust-2017-Survey-Results.md

 # Conclusion

 We're blown away by the response this year.
-Not only is a much larger number of responses than we had last year, but we're also seeing a growing diversity in what people are using Rust for.
+Not only is this a much larger number of responses than we had last year, but we're also seeing a growing diversity in what people are using Rust for.
 Thank you so much for your thoughtful replies.
 We look forward to using your feedback, your suggestions, and your experience to help us plan for next year.